SiaFoundation/siad/doc/api/index.html.md

 minutes).

 **priceperms** | string
-If the 'price per millisecond' is set, the renter will use it as a budget to spend on faster, and thus potentially more expensive, hosts.
+'price per millisecond' is a value that helps the downloader determine whether to download from cheaper hosts or faster hosts.
+For a ppms of '0', the downloader will always select the cheapest hosts that it is able to download from.
+If the ppms is 1 SC and the downloader knows it can save 10 milliseconds by choosing more expensive hosts to download from, it will choose those hosts if and only if the total cost of the download increases by less than 10 SC, otherwise it will continue using the cheaper hosts.
+Valid units are: "pS", "nS", "uS", "mS", "SC", "KS", "MS", "GS", "TS".
 If no unit is provided, the given value will be treated as hastings.
-Valid units are: "pS", "nS", "uS", "mS", "SC", "KS", "MS", "GS", "TS".
-If no value is provided the API uses 100nS as a sane default.
+The default ppms is 100nS.

 ### Response Body